-This snapshot is built from CollegeWhale’s own scholarship database and planning tools.
-It shows how many awards are available for History majors, how much money is on the table, and what early-career pay and typical college costs can look like.
+This snapshot pulls from CollegeWhale’s scholarship database and planning tools to show how many scholarships are available for History majors, the total dollars listed, and how early-career pay compares to typical college costs.

 The CollegeWhale Scholarship FastFind™ makes it easy to discover the best History scholarships — fast.
 Filter by award amount, deadline month, and estimated time to apply, then instantly download your personalized list.
 No sign-ups, no personal info, no spam — just real, verified scholarships.